matt-fonto/react-native/notes.md

 - Similar to create-react-app or Vite, but for React Native.
 - Simplifies setup and development
-- Expo Router is quite similar to how Next.js structures the routes, with folder-based routing
+- Expo Router is quite similar to how Next.js structures the routes, with file-based routing
 - Expo is also on the path to add server components to its structure

 Links: